Spitzer observations of the thermal emission from WASP-43b: SECONDARY-ECLIPSE ANALYSIS -- FIT DETAILS

 \section{SECONDARY-ECLIPSE ANALYSIS -- FIT DETAILS}

 Light curves for both channels were extracted using every aperture radius from 2.00 to 4.50 pixels, in 0.25 pixel increments.
-A 2D Gaussian fit found stellar centroids most consistently.
-We estimated the background flux using an annulus of 7--15 pixels from the center of the star for both channels.
-For the secondary-eclipse ingress and egress time, we used a Bayesian prior (\math{t\sb{\rm{2-1}}} = 950.5 {\pm} 145.5 s), calculated from unpublished WASP photometric and RV data.
+We tested three centering routines, center of light, two-dimensional (2D) Gaussian fit, and least asymmetry (see Supplementary Information of \citealp{StevensonEtal2010Natur} and \citealp{LustEtal2013apjCentering}).
+A 2D Gaussian fit found the most consistent stellar centers.
+We estimated the background flux by using an annulus of 7--15 pixels from the center of the star for both channels.
+For the secondary eclipse ingress and egress time, we used a Bayesian prior (\math{t\sb{\rm{2-1}}} = 950.5 {\pm} 145.5 s), calculated from unpublished WASP photometric and RV data.

 Figure \ref{fig:RawBinNorm} shows our systematics-corrected, best-fit light curve models.
-Figure \ref{fig:rms} presents the scaling of the RMS model residuals {\em vs.}\ bin size for both channels, which shows no significant time correlation in the residuals.
+Figure \ref{fig:rms} presents the scaling of the rms model residuals versus bin size for both channels, which shows no significant time correlation in the residuals.